-We test for the borrow-to-invest channel by examining how different categories of household spending - consumption spending and investment spending - respond to house price changes and how those responses vary with household leverage.
-To do so, we use detailed household-level data on borrowing, consumption and investment decisions from the UK.
-We link data on households balance sheets from a panel survey with spending data in a household budget survey using two-sample IV methods (Angrist and Krueger (1992)).
-This IV strategy also accounts for the fact that leverage is endogenous in our framework.
-We consider a number of instruments based on past credit and housing market conditions which have a persistent effect on leverage.
+We test for the borrow-to-invest motive by examining how different categories of household spending - consumption spending and investment spending - respond to house price changes and how those responses vary with household leverage.
+We use detailed household-level data on borrowing, consumption and investment decisions from the UK.
+We link data on households' balance sheets from a panel survey with spending data in a household budget survey using two-sample IV methods (Angrist and Krueger (1992)).
+We use instruments based on credit and housing market conditions at the time of house purchase, which have a persistent effect on leverage.
+This IV strategy accounts for the fact that leverage is endogenous in our framework.
+An additional often cited concern is the endogeneity of house prices.
+We avoid this concern by using variation in leverage within local housing markets and birth cohorts.
+In other words, we compare the spending responses across spending categories and degrees of leverage of otherwise similar households who experienced the same house price change.

-We find strong evidence of large differences in the responses of residential investment by households according to their initial leverage.
-Our results imply that 10% increase in house prices results in a 7.3% greater increase in residential investment for a household with an LTV of 66% relative to a household with an LTV of 50% (in our empirical model the effects scales linearly with each further doubling of households' debt to equity ratios).
-We also show that households that have greater initial leverage are more likely to make second home purchases in response to rising local prices over longer time horizons.
-However, we do not find evidence that more leveraged households disproportionately increase either their total, non-durable or durable consumption spending.
+Our test finds strong evidence of the borrow-to-invest motive.
+Relative to similar less-leveraged households experiencing the same house price increase, more leveraged households have significantly larger increases in residential investment spending, but do not disproportionately increase their consumption spending.
+To be precise, we find that a 10% increase in house prices results in a 7.3% greater increase in residential investment for a household with an LTV of 66% relative to a household with an LTV of 50%.
+We also show that more leveraged households are more likely to make second home purchases in response to rising local prices over longer time horizons.